Special Counsel: AG Knudsen did not harass hospital staff

 Belke delivered her report — entitled “Summarizing the Examination of Records” — to legislative leaders Monday, and a spokesman for Senate leaders sent it via email to members of the press just after 9:30 that evening.

 Republican and Democratic officials were quick to exchange barbs in public statements.
-GOP leaders claimed the report exonerated Republican officials of any wrongdoing and accused Democrats and members of the press of “defamation,” while Democrats claimed the report shows a “pattern of public officials using their power to intimidate people.”
+GOP leaders said the report exonerated Republican officials of any wrongdoing and accused Democrats and members of the press of “defamation,” while Democrats said the report shows a “pattern of public officials using their power to intimidate people.”

+In response to the report, St. Peter’s hospital reasserted its allegations that medical providers had been threatened by public officials over patient care decisions.

 Knudsen has said little about the report as of Tuesday afternoon, other than it confirms what his office has said about the event since it was first reported by Lee newspapers.

-Note: This story was updated on Wednesday, Nov.
-24, to include the response from St. Peter’s Hospital.